ibm-cloud-docs/assistant/information-security.md

 You can pass multiple **customer ID** values with semicolon-separated `customer_id={value}` pairs.
 For example: `'X-Watson-Metadata: customer_id=abc;customer_id=xyz'`

 If you add a search skill to an assistant, user input that is submitted to the assistant is passed to the {{site.data.keyword.discoveryshort}} service as a search query.
-If the {{site.data.keyword.conversationshort}} integration provides a customer ID, then the resulting /message API request includes the customer ID in the header, and the ID is passed through to the {{site.data.keyword.discoveryshort}} /query API request.
-To delete any query data that is associated with a specific customer, you must send a delete request directly to the {{site.data.keyword.discoveryshort}} service instance that is linked your the assistant.
+If the {{site.data.keyword.conversationshort}} integration provides a customer ID, then the resulting `/message` API request includes the customer ID in the header, and the ID is passed through to the {{site.data.keyword.discoveryshort}} `/query` API request.
+To delete any query data that is associated with a specific customer, you must send a separate delete request directly to the {{site.data.keyword.discoveryshort}} service instance that is linked your the assistant.
 See the {{site.data.keyword.discoveryshort}} [information security](/docs/discovery/information-security?topic=discovery-information-security) topic for details.

 ### Querying user data
 {: #information-security-query-customer-id}